awtsao/amp_extensions/deepmimic/README.md

 To understand the controller, it is recommended to look at the 4 controller files `Controller.cpp, DeepMimicCharController.cpp, CtController,cpp, CtPDController.cpp`.
 The hierarcy of inheritance is as listed with `Controller.cpp` being the parent.

-When recording the state (i.e., for use in RL), the functions used are `BuildStatePose` and `BuildStateVel` in `CtController.cpp`.
+When recording the state (i.e., for use in RL), the functions used are `RecordState` in `DeepMimicCharController.cpp`.
+These call `BuildStatePose` and `BuildStateVel` which use the implementation in `CtController.cpp`.
 These are also implemented in `DeepMimicCharController.cpp` but `CtController.cpp` is used as it is the child.

+#### Recording the state
+As mentioned above, the state consists information about the pose and velocity of the character.
+If the scene is of type DeepMimic, then the phase information is also involved.
+From top to bottom, the information in the state vector consists of the phase, pose, and finally the velocity information.
+#### Pose
+For the pose, `BuildStatePose` first builds the `origin_trans` which is the `world-to-origin` transform that transforms world coordinates to origin coordinates.
+The origin coordinate system is centered at the point right under the root of the character on th xz plane with x-axis aligned along the character's heading.
+This transform can essentially be used to compute coordinates as seen from the characters "point-of-view".
+Note that only the x- and z- coordinates will change when transforming the world coordinates to origin coordinates so the y-coordinates stay the same.

+From here, `BuildStatePose` iterates through each link in the character (see `humanoid3d.txt` to see which ID corresponds to which joint/link/body part) and computes its relative position compared to the root joint in the origin coordinate system as well as its rotation in the origin coordinate system.
+There are two steps for computing this relative position.
+First, the world position fo the root is multiplied by the `world-to-origin` transform to get the coordinates of the link in the origin coordinate system.
+Finally, the coordinates for the root joint (in the origin coordinate) system are subtracted from the link's coordinates to get the relative coordinates.
+Note that the x- and z- origin coordiantes for the root joint position are 0 since the origin coordinate system is cenetered at the root.

+The rotation internaally is usually represented by 4D quaternions.
+However, when recording the state, the rotation is represented by two vectors: the norm and tangent vectors.
+The third axis of rotation can be determined using the cross product between the norm and tangent vector so these two vectors are sufficient for specifying a rotation.
+#### Velocity
+The velocity is recorded in a similar fashion.
+The state contains information about the linear and angular velocity of each link in the origin coordinate system.
+Both are represented with 3D vectors.

 ### Scenes
 These scene files take care of loading the world, characters, etc., and provide many utility functions.
 For example, `SceneImitateAmp.cpp` consists of functions for computing the DTW cost, recording features for the agent and expert for the discriminator, etc.